 Blight: World Hunger

 Blight-World Hunger is part of the 10 Modern Plagues.
 In a time of abundant food production, world hunger is still a problem.
+It is estimated that one billion people go to bed hungry.
 Even here in the United States segments of our society do not have enough to eat.
 Inner city areas are often referred to as a food desert.

 Blight-World Hunger is constructed from tin cans with images of grains like wheat, popcorn, rice and flour.